-Low Slope Roofs often referred to as flat roofs are roofs with a pitch of less than 3 inches for every 12 inches in length.
-Even roofs that look flat typically have a pitch, as low at 1/8 inch per 12 inches.
+Single-ply roofing, that is, low slope roofs often referred to as flat roofs are roofs with a pitch of fewer than 3 inches for every 12 inches in length.
+Even roofs that look flat typically have a pitch, as low as 1/8 inch per 12 inches.
 The common categories of roof systems on low slope roofs are Built Up Roofing, Single Ply Roofing, and Fluid Applied Systems (coatings).

 White Single-ply is highly reflective and can help reduce air conditioning costs.
 There are three types of single-ply material including TPO, EPDM, and PVC.
 TPO is by far the most common but each system has some advantages over another.
 For example, PVC systems are ideal for restaurants as PVC is highly resistant to damage from grease traps.
 EPDM or rubber roofs are common in northern climates.
 The material is black and absorbs heat to prevent snow build up.